DevExpress/devextreme-demos/JSDemos/Demos/Autocomplete/Overview/description.md

 Accepts a local data array.

 * [dataSource](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#dataSource)
-Accepts a local data array, a [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/) object, or one of DevExtreme data stores.
+Accepts a local data array, [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/) object, or DevExtreme data store.
 In this demo, every Autocomplete component is bound to a local array, except the "Custom Item Template and Data Source Usage" component that uses an [ODataStore](/Documentation/ApiReference/Data_Layer/ODataStore/).

 The [value](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#value) property stores the selected item.
 You can use the same property to select an item programmatically, as shown in the "Disabled" Autocomplete component.